 - 3.33.
 The Council engages in a wide range of consultation and engagement activities to inform service delivery and decision making.
 These are summarised in an annual statement and on-line consultation database.
 The Council Business Plan 2015+ consultation process included consultation via online webcast question and answer sessions with Cabinet Members, consultation via post, mail, text and through the City's website, public meetings, community workshops, consultation with business representatives, delivery partners and third sector group; via a workshop for voluntary organisations organised in partnership with the Birmingham Voluntary Services Council, meetings with staff, Trade Unions and web chat sessions with the Leader of the Council. - 3.34.
+Lord Kerslake's report identified that the council should facilitate the creation of a new independent Birmingham leadership group and that Birmingham City Council needed to redefine their partnership approach.
+The Council has been in discussions with an initial group of partners about the development of a City Partnership Group (CPG) the form that this group could take, and the function that it should fulfil within the City.
+The Council and partners will be holding a series of engagement events over the summer of 2015 to gather views from a wider audience about how best to take forward the development of the City Partnership Group. - 3.35.
 The Council's Scrutiny function regularly engages with key partners and other interested groups and individuals in order to assess the impact and suitability of the Council's activity.
-The Scrutiny Committees make an annual report to Full Council. - 3.35.
+The Scrutiny Committees make an annual report to Full Council. - 3.36.
 The Customer First programme and Communications Review ensures that clear channels of communication are in place with service users, citizens and stakeholders.
 The Council holds meetings in public wherever possible.

 Directorates have extensive programmes of consultation and engagement activity for specific services.